 vCenter Server for Windows supports Oracle and Microsoft SQL database, while the vCenter Server Appliance supports only an Oracle database as an external database.

-You can configure an external database manually or by using a script.
+Although the database is automatically configured by the installer, you can configure an external database manually or by using a script.
 In addition, the data source name user must have a specific list of permissions.

 The database passwords are stored in clear text on the Windows virtual machine or physical host on which you install vCenter Server and in the vCenter Server Appliance.
 The files containing the passwords are protected by using the operating system protection, that is, you must be a Windows local administrator or a Linux root user to access and read these files.